the history of love:

 Those familiar with Rumi know that “… Love is the essence of Rumi, love became his very being, love is the impetus of all his poetry …” … and he offers numerous invitations to “fall into” this “ultimate” love, such as : “Stand with dignity in the magnificent current of my words and they will carry you into God’s arms.”

-Here’s Francis Lucille’s views on such “ultimate” love (or “universal”) love
+For yet another perspective, here’s Francis Lucille’s views on such “ultimate” love (or “universal”) love …

 Today, we’ll explore a similar expression of this “ultimate” love … by Elias Amidon … a unique perspective that, amongst other things, is tied back to our (humanity’s) genesis … what he calls “the history of love” … with illuminating and fascinating insights … certainly worth pondering …